msrd0/gotham_restful/README.md

 to run async code while holding a database connection.
 If you need to combine async and database, you'll need to borrow the connection from the [`State`] yourself and return a boxed future.

-A simple non-async example could look like this:
+A simple non-async example looks like this:

 ```rust
 #[derive(Resource)]